6 Stoic Quotes to Stop Worrying: Ancient Wisdom for Modern Peace

 2. “You have power over your mind—not outside events.
 Realize this, and you will find strength.” – Marcus Aurelius

-Worry often stems from trying to control what we can’t.
-Marcus Aurelius encourages us to focus on what is within our power: our thoughts, actions, and responses.
-Imagine a filter that separates what you can control from what you can’t.
-By redirecting your energy, you free yourself from the grip of anxiety.
+Worry often stems from trying to control what lies outside your influence.
+This quote encourages you to focus on what is within your power: your thoughts, choices, and responses.
+Picture a filter that separates what you can control from what you cannot.

 3. “It is not things that disturb us, but our interpretation of them.” – Epictetus